ixakalabadie/ViSL3D/README.md

 ## How to use

-Examples of how to use the package are provided in the Jupyter notebook [jupyter_example.ipynb](https://github.com/ixakalabadie/cube_x3d/blob/master/example).<br>
+Examples of how to use the package are provided in the Jupyter Notebooks inside [this folder](https://github.com/ixakalabadie/ViSL3D/tree/master/example).<br>
-The produced HTML file can be visualised in any standard browser.
+The produced HTML file can be visualised in any standard browser or in notebooks themselves.

 ## Prerequisites to visualise external X3D file

 If you use the function `createVis`, which creates integrates the X3D model in the HTML, there are NO prerequisites.
-You can directly open the produced HTML file in a browser.<br>
+You can directly open the produced HTML file in a browser or run in a Jupyter Notebook.<br>
 If you create the X3D and the HTML files separately, using `createX3D` and `createHTML`, follow these instructions:

 1. Install a local HTTP Server.
 Visualisations produced by **ViSL3D** must be opened through a local server in order to be displayed.
 There are a few options: